 Effective technology boundaries in families are collaborative rather than imposed.
 This approach recognizes that different family members have different needs and that rigid rules often create resistance rather than understanding.

 Instead of just making rules about screen time, successful families talk with their kids about how technology affects their lives.
-They have family meetings where everyone shares how technology helps and hurts their goals, then work together to find ways to use digital tools in ways that help the whole family.
+They have family meetings where everyone shares how technology helps and hurts their goals, then work together to find ways to use digital tools that benefit the whole family.

 When kids help make the family’s technology rules, they feel more responsible for following them and understand why the rules exist.
 This also gives parents a chance to look at their own screen habits and make changes based on what the family needs.